 While this decision is certainly welcome news, this case is far from over.
 The specific issue before the Supreme Court was whether or not the temporary injunction issued by Judge Tigar should be placed on hold while the Trump Administration appeals the case to the Ninth Circuit.
 In other words, the Trump Administration has not yet lost this case on the merits.
 The administration has affirmed that it plans to continue the appeal — and the case may yet make its way back to the Supreme Court.
 Should that happen, Chief Justice Roberts is likely to be the deciding vote.

 - The Trump Administration May Take Further Action

 Even if the Trump Administration eventually loses this case, it is still possible that the president could take further action to restrict the rights of asylum seekers.
 As we saw in the ‘travel ban’ case — more accurately, President Trump’s attempt to ban people from certain Muslim majority countries from entering the United States — the president lost multiple times in court.
 Yet, the administration’s lawyers eventually rewrote the policy in a manner that satisfied the Supreme Court’s conservative majority.

-At the Goldstein Immigration Lawyers, our California asylum lawyer is standing by, ready to help you and your family.
+At the Goldstein Immigration Lawyers, our asylum lawyer is standing by, ready to help you and your family.
 If you or your loved one is considering applying for asylum in the United States, you need skilled legal representation.
-To schedule a fully confidential, no obligation review of your asylum claim, please do not hesitate to reach out to our Los Angeles law office at (213) 262-2000.
+To schedule a fully confidential, no obligation review of your asylum claim, please contact us today.